 Budgeting is important.
 A Victoria College financial advisor can assist you in the planning and managing of your finances.
 Resources for Financial Literacy are also available.
-Review your expenses for the academic year and find sources of financial aid.
+Review your expenses for the academic year and find sources of financial.
 To book an appointment, contact the Victoria College Office of the Registrar and Academic Advising at (416) 585-4508.

 In addition to admission and in-course scholarships, Victoria College has a generous bursary program.
 Additional support is provided to many students participating in international experiences, research, on campus initiatives and conferences.

 As a continuing or graduating student you may also be recognized with an award for your contributions to campus life.

 For general information and contacts, please see our Fees & Financial Aid Brochure (PDF).